Information for Current Students and Faculty

 Our goal is to bridge the gap between the classroom and careers.
 We will serve as the community hub for academic development and professional networking for our fellow students with a global mindset.
 We host weekly meetings featuring guest speakers from varied disciplines as well as workshops to help students grow professionally.
 We often offer opportunities such as professional events where members can network and gain experience.
 We hope to make this an active social community of students with similar interests to build lifelong relationships.
 ITSA will stand as an academic totem pole for members old and new to share ideas, network, and cultivate a community.

-Meetings take place every other Tuesday, 1–2 pm, Room B506.
-To join the club, please simply attend the meetings.
+Meetings take place every second Tuesday, 1–2 pm, Business and Liberal Arts Center, Room A325.
+To join the club, simply attend the meetings.

 FIT's Academic Skills Tutoring Center offers individualized tutoring assistance for selected ITM courses, provided there are student tutors available for that subject.
 The Tutoring Center is located in Business and Liberal Arts Center, Room A608B.